Michael Bruce Ross

-Michael Bruce Ross (July 26, 1959 – May 13, 2005) was an American serial killer who committed at least eight murders and was nicknamed The Roadside Strangler.
+Michael Bruce Ross (July 26, 1959 – May 13, 2005) was an American serial killer who committed at least eight murders and was nicknamed "The Roadside Strangler".
 He was executed by the state of Connecticut in 2005.
-He was the last person executed in Connecticut before the state ended capital punishment, as the Connecticut Supreme Court ruled capital punishment unconstitutional in 2015, converting the sentences of the state's remaining death row inmates to life in prison without parole.

 Early life

 Ross was born in Putnam, Connecticut, on July 26, 1959, to Patricia Hilda Laine and Dan Graeme Ross.
 He was the oldest of four children, having two younger sisters and a younger brother.
 The family lived on a chicken farm in Brooklyn, Connecticut.
 Ross's home life was extremely dysfunctional; his mother, who abandoned the family at least once, had been institutionalized, and beat all four of her children.

 Some family and friends have suggested that he was also molested by his teenage uncle, who committed suicide when Ross was 6 years old.
 At age 12, Ross molested two girls.
 In response to his sexual behavior and curiosity, his father beat him as punishment.
 His mother would determine when Ross was punished, and his father would enforce the actual punishment.

 Ross was highly intelligent and performed well in school.
 He graduated from Killingly High School in Killingly, Connecticut, in 1977, and graduated from Cornell University in Ithaca, New York, where he studied economics, in May 1981.
 He became an insurance salesman and also exhibited increasingly antisocial behavior.
 Ross began stalking women in his sophomore year of college, and, in his senior year, he committed his first rape followed by his first murder soon after.